 And even if you’re wrong and your guidance, you’re stimulating that scientist to think because of that, that scientists may not have thought about that hypothesis or that answer.
 And so by proposing the next step by proposing how that hypothesis could be tweaked, you’re stimulating thought that may not have previously existed.

 And I find this to be a very, very powerful tool.
-And this is where, you know, tools like artificial intelligence and machine learning are critically important because you need those non-biased systems to come in and start looking at the data and making calls.
+And this is where, you know, tools like artificial intelligence and machine learning in spatial biology are critically important because you need those non-biased systems to come in and start looking at the data and making calls.
 And then you use your bias system, the gray matter to judge those calls and challenge your thoughts.

 Harry Glorikian: Well , yeah, but that’s not the way that we’re taught.
 Right.
 We’re supposed to go in with the answer, go in with the miraculous hypothesis of this is absolutely going to change.
 And I just find, you know, predicting the weather.
 I mean, there’s just too many factors for any one human being to go like, you know, that’s the trigger.